yasminshaik125/CalC/README.md

 To practice using GitHub for project hosting

-Note
+Note:

 This project is created for learning and practice purposes.
 More features and improvements can be added in the future.

- Author
+Author:

 Shaik Yasmin
-Aspiring Software Engineer
+Aspiring Software Engineer,
-Computer Science Engineering Student
+Computer Science Engineering Student.